salma-nyagaka/INTERVIEW-PREP/interview reading/python2.md

 * **Caching**: In-memory caching (Redis, Memcached)
 * **Connection Pooling**: Reuse database connections

-**Pros**: Simple implementation, no architectural changes, low latency **Cons**: Hardware limits, single point of failure, expensive at scale
+**Pros**: Simple implementation, no architectural changes, low latency(ime delay between when a request is made and when a response is received.)
+**Cons**: Hardware limits, single point of failure, expensive at scale

 ---